salanova-elliott/recom-sim/README.md

   introgression       choice of {1,2,3}

 Optional
-  --num-offs INT      number of offspring to simulation (def = 100) --p1name   TEXT     name for pop1, used to differentiate backcrosses (def = 'POP1') --p2name   TEXT     name for pop2, used to differentiate backcrosses (def = 'POP2') --exclude           excludes reference populations from output file
+  --num-offs INT      number of offspring to simulate (def = 100) --p1name   TEXT     name for pop1, used to differentiate backcrosses (def = 'POP1') --p2name   TEXT     name for pop2, used to differentiate backcrosses (def = 'POP2') --exclude           excludes reference populations from output file